changah-song/fluent-fable/frontend/README.md

 ## Todo:

-- loading indication when changing text.. 🟥
-- highlighting sentence when pressed again 🟨
-- papago and google not switching properly 🟨

 - check for hanja in origin (it can be english) and make each character clickable 🟨
-- modal popup when hanja is pressed

 - HANJA CONNECTION !! make the dictionary top section more detailed 🟥
     - locate hanja if existing
     // can be multiple hanjas